gabeclass/introcmdline/day1_typing/README.md

   C-t                     # Transpose char at cursor & previous one M-t                     # Transpose word at cursor & previous one

+  M-u                     # Upper-case from cursor to end of word M-l                     # Lower-case from cursor to end of word M-c                     # Capitalize from cursor to end of word

   C-u                     # Delete from cursor to start of line C-k                     # Delete from cursor to end of line C-y                     # "Yank" (pasted) last thing deleted